A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection: State of the Art

-Although many deep learning techniques for LAD showed a high detection accuracy (\cite{du2017deeplog, meng2019loganomaly, zhang2019robust, huang2020hitanomaly, le2021logNeural}), some of them may not perform well, in terms of training time or prediction time, when compared to traditional ML techniques.
-For instance, NeuraLog~\cite{le2021logNeural} and HitAnomaly~\cite{huang2020hitanomaly} are slower than traditional ML techniques in terms of their training and prediction time, respectively.
-Moreover, traditional ML techniques can be more suitable to detect log anomalies, depending on their application domain and the used datasets.
-For instance, when datasets are small, traditional ML techniques can be a good option to detect log anomalies as they are known to be less data hungry than deep learning-ones.
-Nevertheless, traditional ML techniques can also be sensitive w.r.t. their detection accuracy or time performance, to hyperparameter tuning and different datasets.
+Although many deep learning techniques for LAD have shown high detection accuracy (e.g., \cite{du2017deeplog, meng2019loganomaly, zhang2019robust, huang2020hitanomaly, le2021logNeural}), some of them may not perform well, in terms of training time or prediction time, when compared to traditional ML techniques.
+For instance, NeuralLog~\cite{le2021logNeural} and HitAnomaly~\cite{huang2020hitanomaly} are slower than traditional ML techniques in terms of training and prediction time, respectively.
+Moreover, traditional ML techniques can be more suitable to detect log anomalies, depending on the application domain and dataset.
+Further, traditional techniques such as SVM~\cite{cortes1995support} are defined with significantly less hyperparameters than deep learning techniques (e.g., LSTM~\cite{hochreiter1997LSTM}), thus requiring less computational resources for hyperparameter tuning.
+Therefore, if traditional and deep ML techniques show similar detection accuracy, and if the time performance of traditional ML techniques is significantly better than the one recorded for deep learning techniques, the former are preferable from a practical standpoint.
+This statement is aligned with the results of a very recent study~\cite{yu2024deep} in which the detection accuracy and the time performance of traditional (K-Nearest Neighbor KNN~\cite{fix1989discriminatory}, Decision Tree~\cite{chen2004failure}) and deep ML (supervised) techniques (SLFN, CNN~\cite{lu2018detectingCNN}, LogRobust~\cite{zhang2019robust} and NeuralLog~\cite{le2021logNeural}) is compared on five different log-based datasets.

-Further, a ML technique with a high detection accuracy and reasonable time performance, when evaluated on a particular hyperparameter setting and dataset still can show a low detection accuracy and impractical time performance, when evaluated with other hyperparameter settings and datasets.

-We therefore contend that four evaluation criteria should be systemically considered to assess the overall performance of any ML technique, regardless of the type of learning.
-These criteria are i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance w.r.t. different hyperparameter settings across datasets.
+Nevertheless, an ML technique, regardless of its type (either traditional or deep learning), can show i) a high detection accuracy and acceptable time performance, when evaluated on a particular hyperparameter setting, and ii) entirely different results when evaluated on other hyperparameter settings.
+From the above discussion, we therefore contend that four evaluation criteria should be systemically considered to assess the overall performance of any ML technique, regardless of the type of learning.
+These criteria are i) detection accuracy, ii) time performance, sensitivity of iii) detection accuracy and iv) time performance w.r.t. different hyperparameter settings.